Azure/AzureGraph/README.md

 # AzureGraph

-A simple interface to the [Azure Active Directory Graph API](https://docs.microsoft.com/en-au/azure/active-directory/develop/active-directory-graph-api).
+A simple interface to the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/overview).
 The companion package to [AzureRMR](https://github.com/cloudyr/AzureRMR) and [AzureAuth](https://github.com/cloudyr/AzureAuth).

+Microsoft Graph is a comprehensive framework for accessing data in various online Microsoft services.
+Currently, this package aims to provide an R interface only to the Azure Active Directory part: registered apps and service principals, and to a lesser extent, users and groups.
+Like AzureRMR, it could potentially be extended to support other services.

 ## Authentication